johanneslumpe/redux-history-transitions/README.md

 `history` transitions based on arbitrary actions.

-This store enhancer allows you to co-locate transitions next to your actions and have them automatically executed on your router instance, after the action has been dispatched.
+This store enhancer allows you to co-locate transitions next to your actions and have them automatically executed on your history instance, after the action has been dispatched.

 ## Why?